 - Mold or rotten food smell: Sometimes, you smell the effects of a leak before you see or hear anything.
 Yep, that moldy, rotten food smell could be due to a leak!
 Get it checked out immediately.

 Signs of a leaking toilet:

-- Noises: If you hear bubbling noises or groaning sounds coming from pipes behind or beneath the toilet, chances are your house isn’t haunted.
+- Faucet noises: If you hear bubbling noises or groaning sounds coming from pipes behind or beneath the toilet, chances are your house isn’t haunted.
 You may have a plumbing leak.

 - Mysterious water on the bathroom floor: It could be a small amount well away from the bowl or right where the toilet meets the floor or wall.
 Small amounts of water from leaky toilets can run down the grooves between floor tiles or get soaked up by a rug.
 You can miss the early stages of a plumbing problem this way.

 - Uneven floor or tile: Homeowners sometimes notice a bump in the floor or tiles coming up around the toilet—only to find a slow leak has been happening.